Sardar Akhtar: Personal life

 Sardar Akhtar was the older sister of Bahar Akhtar, also an aspiring actress.
 During their debut together opposite A. R. Kardar in his film Qatil Katar, Bahar and Kardar eloped.
 Production was halted and, ultimately, Bahar stopped working in films.

-Akhtar met Mehboob Khan during the making of Alibaba and the two entered into a relationship, which culminated in their marriage in 1942.
+Mehboob Khan had approached Akhtar through her brother-in-law Abdul Rashid Kardar.
+Akhtar then met Mehboob Khan during the making of Alibaba and the two entered into a relationship, which culminated in their marriage on 24 May 1942.
 This was Mehboob's second marriage.

 Though Akhtar stopped working after 1945, she was, as stated by Mehboob, his inspiration for making films like Aan (1952), Andaz, and the remake of Aurat: Mother India (1957).
 Fond of watching films, her favourite actors were Bette Davis, Norma Shearer, Vivien Leigh, and Charles Boyer.